aperullo/dockerization/readme.md

 ### Step 3: The Second Service and Environment Variables

-In this stage we will introduce another service into the stack, a database using a premade docker image.
+In this stage we will introduce another service into the compose, a database using a premade docker image.

 In `docker-compose.yml` we add a new section under services: